TanguyOrtegat/esx_jb_eden_garage2/README.md

 alter table owned_vehicles add garage_name varchar(50) not null default 'Garage_Centre'
 ```
 pay attention that you will need to edit your airplane dealer and boatdealer to put it in that table owned_vehicles and in where clause in SQL: where vehicle_type='boat' (for example)

+#UPDATE 10/12
+Added options for translations and added sqls for english and french.
+DO NOT RUN ALL SQLS!
+Only choose the one that you want the language to be in. they are named owned_vehicles_en or fr for english or french.